Applies to: Faculty and Staff Who Are Eligible for Benefits

 IV.
 Elaboration of Policy

 A. Employee eligibility.
 All benefits eligible faculty and staff in regular (non-temporary) positions may apply for tuition reimbursement.
 Individuals in temporary positions, even if benefits eligible, are not eligible for tuition reimbursement.
 Staff must have successfully completed their six-month probationary period in order to receive reimbursement.
 Eligibility for tuition reimbursement ceases when the employee is no longer benefits eligible.
-It also ceases – and reimbursement for tuition will not be made – if the employee terminates employment prior to completion of the course and submission to Rice for reimbursement.
+It also ceases – and reimbursement for tuition will not be made – if the employee’s employment terminates for any reason prior to completion of the course and submission to Rice for reimbursement.

 B. Course eligibility.
 Courses that meet one of the following criteria are eligible for tuition reimbursement: